m-ld/timeld/README.md

 - Register accounts
 - Manage projects
-- Submit completed timesheets to other management systems
+- Submit completed timesheets to other time-tracking systems
-- Import timesheets from other management systems
+- Import timesheets from other time-tracking systems

 ---